Internet Small Business Models

 Another approach when starting an online business is to have several different sites operating which may use different online business models.
-You could have, for example, an ecommerce site, a separate stand-alone blog site and a sales letter ecommerce site, all selling the same products and driving traffic to one another, which could really boost your online income.
+You could have, for example, e-commerce site, a separate stand-alone blog site and a sales letter e-commerce site, all selling the same products and driving traffic to one another, which could really boost your online income.

 The bottom line, though, is that any of the online business models I've outlined above can make money online if executed well.
 Here’s to the success of your new online business!